Someone battling addiction is at risk of overdose if they don't:

 - Or recognize that medications prescribed by a doctor may interact with street drugs.

 If you're with someone who overdoses, DON'T be afraid to call 911.
 Get them the help they need while you still can.
 You may be protected under Florida law and the 911 Good Samaritan Act.
 Signs of an overdose include a person who is unconscious and you can't wake them; breathing slowly or not at all; and lips or fingernails that are turning blue.

 In addition to the problem with street drugs, SCSO launched a Pharmaceutical Diversion Investigative Unit in 2009 to address an epidemic of addiction and a surge in overdose deaths from prescription drugs.
 The ultimate goal was to combat prescription fraud, reduce what is known as "doctor shopping" and minimize the number of people who were overdosing on potent pain pills and other legal pharmaceutical drugs that are harmful and often lethal when taken without physician direction and supervision.

 From its inception, this was a cooperative effort with local, state and federal agencies, national organizations such as the National Association of Drug Diversion Investigators (NADDI), nonprofit groups such as First Step and Families Against Addictive Drug Abuse (FAADA), the Medical Examiner's Office, the Department of Health, as well as physicians and pharmacists throughout Sarasota County.

-To keep controlled substances out of the wrong hands and provide a disposal method that is safe for the environment, the Sheriff's Office has installed permanent drop boxes at its north and south office locations.
+To keep controlled substances out of the wrong hands and provide a disposal method that is safe for the environment, the Sheriff's Office has installed permanent drop boxes at its headquarters and south office locations.